MicrosoftDocs/dynamics-365-project-operations/articles/environment/resource-apply-pro-setup-config-data.md

 ms.author: sigitac
 ---

-# Apply CE setup and configuration data
+# Set up and apply configuration data in the Common Data Service

 _**Applies To:** Project Operations for resource/non-stocked based scenarios_